 Getting a HMO licence can be complicated and time consuming, as the local council will need to consider lots of different angles to make sure the property is suitable for multiple occupancies.

-This can take a few months and there can be costs involved too; how much will depend on the local council.
+The HMO licence application in the UK can take a few months and there can be costs involved too; how much will depend on the local council.

 There’s no guarantee that you’ll be given an HMO licence – so there’s that to bear in mind, too.